Nevada State Prison: Operations before closure

 Nevada State Prison employed and provided vocational training for inmates in its factories, which produced mattresses and license plates.
 The prison manufactured all Nevada vehicle registration plates since 1928.
 The prison industries also included a bookbindery and print shop.
 Minimum security inmates were eligible for forklift training.

 Inmates were offered the opportunity to earn a GED or take collegiate courses through Western Nevada College.

 After the closure of Nevada State Prison, the license plate factory was relocated to Northern Nevada Correctional Center.

 Closure

 In 2009, the Nevada state legislature rejected a proposal by Governor Jim Gibbons to close the prison amid a budget crisis, and instead approved the continued operation of the prison while plans to expand or construct other new prisons were delayed.
 In February 2010, Nevada Department of Corrections Director Howard Skolnik notified employees that the prison system faced an $880 million deficit.
 Prison officials recommended moving the inmates to other facilities in the state prison system and converting the site into a tourist attraction or training center.
 The prison closed in May 2012.

+In popular culture

+The closed prison was used as the setting for the 2019 film The Mustang, a drama about an inmate in a rehabilitation program for training wild horses.

+According to the Nevada State Prison Preservation Society's Facebook page and cbs42.com, the Dark Prison Haunt at Nevada State Prison was named one of the top haunts of 2025 in the USA.
+The honor suggests recognition from within the haunted attraction industry.